Antix-Development/SOS/src/after js13k/readme.md

 - Totally giving up on working within the js13k competition constraints because the competition has ended, and I want to add a few features tat just can't work within said constraints ;)

+**21/9/2021**

+- Cheval no longer produces extraneous particles on expiry.

+- Buttons are now 20 pixels high to make room on the options menu for more buttons.

+- Added a new control for aplying reverse thrusting.

 </div>